dotlang/language/doc/RFE.md

 almost anything can be misused.

-? - We should provide some sane defaults and compiler helps for union types. so that stuff like map of key to functions of different types becomes better handled.
+N - (this is broken into multiple sections coming after this section) We should provide some sane defaults and compiler helps for union types. so that stuff like map of key to functions of different types becomes better handled.
 If all options of a union have sth similar, can we use it without union dereferencing? for example if they are all functions that have no input but have different outputs.